What are ionizer air purifiers and ionizer in general? This is an important question because ionizer air purifiers are all over the place.

 First, that’s gross.
 Since the particles floating around in cities like Beijing, Delhi and Los Angeles include things like arsenic cadmium, and lead, I’d rather not have them stick to my pillow.

 Second, they’re still a danger.
 The particles are just sticking to my bed.
 So let’s say Thomas comes home:

 When I sit down on my bed, I’ll dislodge those particles, and they’ll float back into the air.
 Here’s my super scientific rendering of that process:

 Those problems are what led Consumer Reports to publish tests and warn people not to buy the Sharper Image Ionic Breeze.
 Sharper Image sued Consumer Reports; Consumer Reports won.

 So when people send me links asking about these “miraculous” ionizer purifiers, I tell them to steer clear.
 Unfortunately, even as the word is getting around that ionizers cause more harm than good, school districts and airports around the United States have been tricked into shelling out millions to companies pitching these harmful products.

 One Big Reason Why Ionizers Are Unnecessary

-You can see that effectiveness in action in this live test I did of a HEPA filter chewing through real Beijing air:
+Not convinced on the effectiveness of air purifiers?
+You can see the effectiveness of HEPA filters in action in this live test I did of a HEPA filter chewing through real Beijing air:

 What’s more, HEPA filters don’t create other harmful pollutants like ozone.
 So I steer clear of ionizer air purifiers.
 If your fan or HEPA purifier has an ionizer mode on it, I recommend keeping it switched off.